 Local History of Sports Betting

-Following legislation against sports betting in the US, it was only a matter of time before it would come back.
+The following legislation against sports betting in the US was only a matter of time before it would come back.
 New Jersey led the drive, winning in the Supreme Court in 2018.
 This timeline clearly shows how positively many US citizens feel about sports betting.
 Even after PASPA, when the opportunity came to place bets online, people took it.

 |2006||The Unlawful Internet Gambling Enforcement Act comes into place.
 This makes online gambling increasingly difficult.
 Video gambling websites are driven away, as are any sportsbooks operating in the US or for US citizens.|